April 1, 2022

 “If it had rebuilt according to its pre-fire design and, in so doing, had necessarily incorporated the changes required by the new law, we think it would have been entitled to recover these additional costs subject, if relevant, to the application of the principles respecting betterment which we have earlier discussed.
 If the appellant had not rebuilt at all, we are inclined to think that this additional “cost” would not have been recoverable.
 Indeed, in these circumstances, the appropriate measure of damages might simply be the diminution in value of the property rather than cost of replacement.”

 In A.L.
 Sott Financial (FIR) Inc. v.
-PDF Training Inc. (2004), 25 R.P.R.
-(4th) 94; 2004 CarswellBC 2947 the court granted the plaintiff landlord an award for the full estimated cost of restoring its property following a trespass by the defendant tenant on the basis of the restoration’s likelihood of occurring.
-The likely restoration costs included costs for seismic upgrades, handicap access, fire and safety measures and the cost of permits and professional fees associated with these requirements.
-The Court rejected the defendant’s argument that the upgrades amounted to a windfall to the plaintiff since it would have been required to bear such costs upon the next tenancy in the building, or the next tenant would have borne such costs.
-In determining the final award for code upgrades the Court granted an amount it deemed reasonable based on the potential future use of the building and other going forward contingencies.
+PDF Training Inc., the court awarded the plaintiff damages for the full estimated cost of restoring its property following the defendant’s trespass and partial demolition of the building.
+Accepting that the plaintiff would likely rebuild, the court awarded restoration costs including costs for seismic upgrades, handicap access, fire and safety measures, permits, and professional fees.
+The court held that the upgrades did not constitute a windfall, since it might not have had to incur such costs upon the next tenancy in the building, or might have imposed such costs on the next tenant.
+In determining the final award for code upgrades the Court granted an amount it deemed reasonable based on the potential future use of the building and other contingencies.

-In Nan the Court discussed two long established principles applicable to damages in tort actions: the damages awarded shall, as far as possible, put the plaintiff in the same position it would have been had the tort not occurred and; the damages awarded must be reasonable to all of the parties.
+In Nan the Court discussed two long-established principles applicable to damages in tort actions: damages awarded should, as far as possible, put the plaintiff in the same position it would have been had the tort not occurred, and such awards must be reasonable to all of the parties.
 Factors that Courts will consider in granting awards in the context of real property losses include:

 (i) the cost of restoring the property;